dhasenan/newer_testament/diary.md

 Plan:

 * Switch from verses to sentences as the basic unit.
 * Detect quotes.
-They go into their own separate data store.
+They go into their own separate chain.
 * Try to keep tense consistent somehow?
 Maybe do theme+tense?
 * If sentences prove too long, figure out how to split and join them (conjunctions mainly?).

 Also, processing is exceedingly slow.
 I'm going to try putting stuff in a sqlite database instead of a JSON file so I can load it bit by bit.